Ezra 7

 The letter speaks of "the law of thy God which is in thine hand."
 This phrase appears again and again - the Law is in Ezra's hand.
 He carries it.
 He possesses it.
 He is responsible for it.
 And the king recognizes this: you are the one who holds the Law.
 Therefore, let your Law be the standard for judgment.

 The king provides abundantly - silver, gold, wheat, wine, oil, salt.
-Not stingily, but generously.
+He gives generously.
 "Whatsoever shall seem good to thee... do after the will of your God."
-Artaxerxes is not merely tolerating the return; he is providing for it.
+Artaxerxes is providing for the return with his whole treasury behind it.
 His heart has been turned by something beyond politics - by the hand of God upon Ezra.

 The king decrees that the priests and Levites shall not be taxed.
 They are freed from tribute and custom, that they may give themselves fully to the service of God's house.
-This exemption is not mere privilege; it is recognition that those who serve God should not be impeded by earthly burdens.
+This exemption is recognition that those who serve God should not be impeded by earthly burdens.

 Here is the deepest authority granted: Ezra is to set magistrates and judges according to the Law of God.
 These judges will adjudicate disputes, execute justice, teach the statutes.
-This is not ceremonial authority; this is the power to shape a society according to God's Law.
+This is the power to shape a society according to God's Law.

 The judges are to teach those who do not know the Law.
-This is the reach of the covenant: not only among the learned, but among all people.
-The Law is not hoarded.
-It is taught.
-It is made available to any who will listen.
+This is the reach of the covenant: among the learned and among all people.
+The Law is taught, made available to any who will listen.
 This reflects Ezra's own three-fold covenant: seek, do, teach.

 Ezra 7:27-28Blessed Be the Lord

-Ezra does not celebrate his own wisdom or cleverness.
-He does not boast of his influence with the king.
-Instead, he blesses the Lord.
+Ezra blesses the Lord.
 "Blessed be the Lord God of our fathers."
 In this blessing, Ezra recognizes the source of everything that has been granted: the king's turned heart, the provision, the authority - all are from God.
 Praise is the natural response of a heart prepared.

 The purpose is clear: to beautify the house of the Lord.
-Not to build an empire for Ezra, not to establish a dynasty, but to restore God's house.
-And God has put this very purpose into the king's heart.
+God has put this very purpose into the king's heart.
 The king, without knowing the God of Israel, has become an instrument of His will.

 Ezra says, "I was strengthened as the hand of the Lord my God was upon me."
-Strength comes not from personal prowess, but from the presence of God.
+Strength flows from the presence of God.
 The hand of the Lord that was upon him in verse 6 is now the source of his strength, his courage, his ability to lead.
-He is a vessel, not the source.
+He is a vessel, and God is the source.